shreyansh-sawarn/Hacktoberfest/README.md

 ```markdown
 git checkout -b branch-name
 ```
 * Make change in the repository with the new branch.
+Add your files according to folders assigned.
-* push the changes.
+* Push the changes.
 ```markdown
 git add .
 git commit -m "Your commit Message"